elunna/recipes/sides_and_appetizers/green beans with onions, mushrooms, and peppers.md

 and toss with the other vegetables.
 Cook, shaking the pan often, until the beans are tender, about 2 minutes.
 (The easi- est way to test is by tasting one!)
-Transfer the vegetables to a serving dish and season with the remaining “% teaspoon salt and the pepper.
+Transfer the vegetables to a serving dish and season with the remaining “% tsp salt and the pepper.

 ### MAKE IT A MEAL: